skatsaounis/cna-hands/04-cna-lb.md

             ...
 ```

-We'll use these containers as a backend for our load balancer.
+We'll use these containers as the Real Servers for our load balancer.

 We also need to get the IP address of `enp0s3` interface.
 Here `IP_ADDR=10.0.2.15`